Skip to content

 fun mulShiftRight(x: Int, y: Int, z: Int): Int;

 Computes and returns the rounded down result of (x * y) / 2^z.
-It is a more gas-efficient equivalent of doing the bitwise shift right on the result of multiplication of Int x times Int y, where Int z is the right operand of the shift.
+It is a more gas-efficient equivalent of performing the bitwise shift right on the result of multiplication of Int x by Int y, where Int z is the right operand of the shift.

 If the value in calculation goes beyond the range from 2256-2^{256} to 225612^{256} - 1 inclusive, an exception with exit code 4 is thrown: Integer overflow.